vic/eff.go/book/src/concepts.md

 A *Handler* for the `S` ability is a particular _interpretation_ of what `S` means.

-It is the Handler of `S` the only _side-effectful_ portion of your programs.
-It is possible and quite common to have different handlers (interpretations) for the same Ability, and each Handler  decides _how/when_ to perform world-modifying _side-effects_.
+Handlers are the only _side-effectful_ portion of your programs.
+It is possible, and quite common, to have different handlers (interpretations) for the same Ability, and each Handler  decides _how/when_ to perform world-modifying _side-effects_.

 For example, for an _http-request_ ability you can have a *test-handler* that just mock responses to fixed values so that you can easily assert on known values on your tests.
 You could also have a *live-handler* that actually performs requests via the network for production runs.